ByPurify has researched everything you would want to know about air purifiers.

 These airborne molecules attach to positively charged particles like smoke, pollen, and dust.

-It’s important to consult with a professional before deciding on the best air purifier for your home’s needs because not all devices are created equal.
+It's important to consult with a professional before deciding on the perfect air purifier for your home's needs because not all devices are created equal.

 For instance, while ionizers can have an odor-removing effect in some homes, they may make respiratory problems worse in others or cause electromagnetic interference when using electrical appliances such as televisions nearby.